Self-care tips for anyone who works in mining

 So why do so many people working in mining sell themselves short on taking time out for self-care?

 It is an investment in your capacity to stay on top of your workload, daily life and overall commitments.
-It is about being the best you can be and ensuring there is time and energy left for the people in your life.
-After all, as anyone who works in palliative care will tell you, no one ever says they wish they had spent “more time in the office”.
+It's about being the best you can be and ensuring there is time and energy left for the people in your life.

 Make a commitment to start today